How to close a limited company: strike off or liquidation?

 Liquidation vs dissolution: dealing with debt

 The first financial benefit obviously relates to debt.
 A CVL is the formal insolvency process to deal with the outstanding debts of a company that is not viable moving forward and needs to close.
-As we mentioned above, liquidation can cost anywhere from £2,850 (plus VAT) to several thousand pounds.
-The price will vary according to the number of creditors that the business is owing money to, and whether the business has assets that need to be liquidated.
-If so, the number of assets that need to be liquidated.
+As we mentioned above, liquidation can cost anywhere from £2,950 (plus VAT) to several thousand pounds.
+The price will vary according to the number of creditors that the business is owing money to, and whether the business has assets that need to be realised.
 (Feel free to try our free online cost calculator here if you would like to see how much it might cost to liquidate your business).

 On the other hand, if you successfully dissolve the company whilst there is outstanding debt, it’s possible that the company can be resurrected by its creditors due to the outstanding debts.
 If this occurs, the debts can then be held against you personally, as director.